ClaudioLutz/CreditROBOT/Description English/01_Bonitaetsauskuenfte_und_Monitoring.md

 - Supporting well-founded credit decisions for **business volumes of any size** as well as in project business
 - **Setting and adjusting** credit limits for existing and new customers
 - **Reviewing, verifying, and adjusting** payment agreements
-- Protection when **concluding contracts and preventing** fraud cases
+- Protection in **contract conclusions and prevention** of fraud cases
-- Availability of **company master data and information about authorized signatories**
+- Availability of **company master data and information on authorized signatories**

 **Features and Services**
 - **International availability** through a network of market-leading partners, including Creditreform country organizations and other partners worldwide
 - Information is **standardized and multilingual** (German, French, English, soon also Italian)
 - **IT integration** is possible via standardized interfaces as well as individual systems
 - Available via the **online platform “CrediWEB”**
-- Option for **individual research** in addition to the standard report
+- Option for **individual research** in addition to standard reports
 - For numerous countries, **automatic monitoring** of credit information is possible

 **Product Offerings and Country Groups**